inf16nyu/home/README.md

 We will use [Piazza](http://piazza.com/nyu/fall2016/dsga1005csciga2569/home) to answer questions and post announcements about the course.
 Please sign up [here](http://piazza.com/nyu/fall2016/dsga1005csciga2569).
 Students' use of Piazza, particularly for adequately answering other students' questions, will contribute toward their participation grade.

 ###Online recordings
-Most of the lectures and labs' videos will be posted to techtalks.tv.
+Most of the lectures and labs' videos will be posted to NYU Classes.
 Note, however, that class attendance is required.

 ## (Tentative) Schedule